TrianguloY/UrlChecker/README.md

 <!-- ---------- Description ---------- -->
 <div align="center">

-**URLCheck** acts as an intermediary when opening url links, allowing, among other things:
+**URLCheck** acts as an amazingly customizable and powerful intermediary when opening url links, allowing, among other things:
-to remove trackers, affiliate links, unnecessary elements,
+to remove trackers, affiliate links, unnecessary elements, check Hosts,
-facilitating link sharing, protecting against certain phishing techniques and many more...
+facilitating link holding and sharing, protecting against certain phishing techniques and many more...

 </div>